scottmuc/presentations/git-workshop/README.markdown

 ## Abstract

-A hands on way to interact and learn git with **zero** abstractions.
+A hands on way to interact and learn git with **as few** abstractions as possible.